 What is ATTRACT?

-Developing breakthrough scientific technologies for society
+Developing breakthrough technologies for science and society

 Why is there no European Google or Amazon?
 Why have some of Europe’s hottest start-ups, such as Sweden’s Spotify, moved to Silicon Valley?
 It is not for lack of great technology or breakthrough science.
 It is because the mechanism for scaling up promising ventures to global markets is simply not working.